bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation:

 Yes

-2. Trend related to the news
+2. Trend related to the news:

 Possibly

-3. Who does that?
+3. Who does that?:

 Yes but probably won't.

-4. Answering a question people care about
+4. Answering a question people care about:

 Yes

-5. Valuable to businesses
+5. Valuable to businesses:

 No

-6. What's the most popular?
+6. What's the most popular?:

 Yes

-7. Cost/Money rankings
+7. Cost/Money rankings:

 Possibly, but I won't use this

 ## Misconceptions